mathiasfls/stabile/skills/lecturenotes/lecturenote1.md

 		In private hands		***In govt hands,
 		publicly accessible		avail for public inspection***

-### Understanding Freedom of Information laws
-* National vs. state records - where to file.
-* What's covered in public records laws?
-* Where do you find records, and how do you know what to ask for?
-*

 #### reading
 Bell, Calif: Discuss the idea of standard records that people can look at.
 If no one is watching, what happens?